Cocos Island: Cocos Island National Park (Costa Rica)

 Cocos Island National Park is located in the Eastern Tropical Pacific, covering an area of 202,100 ha (499,400 acres).
 "Isla del Coco," also known as "Treasure Island," is the only landmark of the vast submarine Cocos Range.

 With a surface area of 2,400 ha (5,930 acres), this World Heritage Site supports the only humid tropical forest on an oceanic island in the Eastern Tropical Pacific.
 The remaining 199,700 ha (493,470 acres) protect diverse marine ecosystems and the most diverse coral reefs of the entire Eastern Tropical Pacific.

-Natural population densities of large top predators indicate a near pristine conservation status of a property that is among the most critical sites in the Eastern Tropical Pacific for the protection of large pelagic migratory species, such as the endangered Scalloped Hammerhead Shark and the near-threatened Silky Shark and Galapagos Shark.
+Natural population densities of large top predators indicate a near pristine conservation status of a property that is among the most critical sites in the Eastern Tropical Pacific for protecting large pelagic migratory species, such as the endangered Scalloped Hammerhead Shark and the near-threatened Silky Shark and Galapagos Shark.

-Due to its geographical position, the oceanic island of volcanic origin is the first landmark met by the North Equatorial Counter Current and a point of confluence of other marine currents.
+Due to its geographical position, the oceanic island of volcanic origin is the first landmark met by the North Equatorial Counter Current and a confluence point of other marine currents.
 This makes it a dispersing center of larvae of marine species from various parts of the Pacific Ocean.

 Cocos Island National Park is of irreplaceable global conservation value, reminding us what parts of tropical oceans historically looked like.